RVCC-IDMX/template-vsc-profile/README.md

    - Select **"Push"** from the menu
    - Your changes will be uploaded to GitHub

+### Step 5: Submit Your Repository URL

+Now that you've completed all the work and pushed your changes to GitHub, you need to submit your repository URL in Canvas:

+1. **Verify your changes are on GitHub**
+   - Go to your repository page on GitHub
+   - Refresh the page to see your latest changes
+   - You should see your commit message `"Add welcome image for Live Server demo"` in the commit history
+   - You should see the `welcome-cats-dots.svg` file in your repository file list

+2. **Copy your repository URL**
+   - Copy the complete URL from your browser's address bar
+   - The URL should be the main page of your repository on GitHub

+3. **Submit in Canvas**
+   - Return to the Canvas assignment page
+   - Paste your repository URL in the text submission box
+   - Click **"Submit Assignment"** to complete your submission

-## Assignment Complete!
+## Assignment Complete

-Once you've successfully imported and activated the profile, downloaded the image file, viewed the working webpage in Live Server, and pushed your changes to GitHub, you have completed this assignment.
+Once you've successfully imported and activated the profile, downloaded the image file, viewed the working webpage in Live Server, pushed your changes to GitHub, and submitted your repository URL in Canvas, you have completed this assignment.
 Your VS Code is now configured with professional web development tools.

 ## Beginner's Guide

 **What is a VS Code Profile?** Think of it like a "preset" for your text editor - it contains specific tools, colors, and settings all bundled together.

 **What are Extensions?** Extensions are like apps for VS Code that add new features and capabilities.

 **Why do we all use the same setup?** Having the same VS Code setup makes learning easier and more consistent across the class.

 ## Contributing

 If you encounter issues with this profile setup, please discuss with your instructor during class or office hours.

 ## License